 Sarah Hanson- Executive Director |

-Sarah has been working as a conscious land steward for over 25 years.
-She directed trail and wilderness restoration crews in varied ecosystems from 2003-2012 for Student Conservation Association, Pacific Crest Trail Association and Washington Trails Association in Alaska, Washington, Oregon, California, Arizona, Utah, South Carolina and Georgia.
-She has been a WWOOFer in Costa Rica, Ecuador, Italy and Senegal, learning organic gardening techniques, and is a certified permaculture designer.
-Sarah was the first program director for the San Juan Island Conservation Corps for 5 seasons from 2012-2016, working with public lands agencies, local non-profits and Coast Salish tribes.
-She helped pave the way for a Coast Salish Youth Conservation Corps, and served on the San Juan County Agricultural Resources Committee from 2020-2022.
-She has a B.S. in Geology/Geophysics from Western Washington University, moonlights as a healer, writer, sailor, kayaker, canoe skipper, DIY tinkerer, and has studied indigenous healing with the Q’ero tribe in the high Andes of Peru.
+Sarah has been working as a conscious earth steward since reading The State of the World 1992 by the Worldwatch Institute.
+She initially pursued a career in the sciences, and received a B.S. in Geology/Geophysics from Western Washington University.
+Post college, she knew she just wanted to play outside.
+She found a way to do so by leading trail and wilderness restoration crews in varied ecosystems from 2003-2012 for Student Conservation Association, Pacific Crest Trail Association and Washington Trails Association in Alaska, Washington, Oregon, California, Arizona, Utah, South Carolina and Georgia.
+She served on the SCA's Alumni Council from 2011-2012.
+Sarah studied organic farming in the early 2000's and then WWOOFed in Costa Rica, Ecuador, Italy, and Senegal to study international techniques.
+Sarah became a certified permaculture designer in 2016 after immersing in various landscape and sustainable home design learning adventures.
+Sarah was the San Juan Island Conservation Corps' first Program Director for 5 seasons from 2012-2016, working with public lands agencies, local non-profits and Coast Salish tribes.
+She helped pave the way for a now tribally led Coast Salish Youth Conservation Corps.
+Sarah served on the San Juan County Agricultural Resources Committee from 2020-2022, and on the King County Parks Grant Advisory Committee in 2025.
+She also moonlights as a healer, writer, sailor, kayaker, canoe skipper, and DIY tinkerer.
 Sarah has called San Juan Island home since 2001. sarah(at)onsacredgroundlandtrust.org |

-Jenny Shrum - Island Marble Butterfly Program Director
+Jenny Shrum - Island Marble Butterfly Program Director & Garden Master

 |